Hyundai Tucson Price in Pakistan July 2023

 Hyundai Tucson Price in Pakistan

-The Hyundai Tucson 2023 in Pakistan is priced between PKR 8,230,000 for the base variant FWD A/T GLS Sport and PKR 8,859,000 for the top-of-the-line AWD A/T Ultimate variant.
-These prices are the ex-factory prices of the Hyundai Tucson in Pakistan.
+The price of the 2023 Hyundai Tucson in Pakistan ranges from PKR 8,230,000 for the base FWD A/T GLS Sport variant to PKR 8,859,000 for the top-of-the-line AWD A/T Ultimate variant.
+These prices are ex-factory, meaning they do not include taxes or dealer markup.

 |Variants